SMIC-GCSU/portfolio/README.md

 The portfolio simulation follows a realistic drift model:

-1. **Initial State**: Portfolio starts with 100% allocation to 11 Vanguard sector ETFs, equal-weighted (9.09% each)
+1. **Initial State**: Portfolio starts with an initial allocation across 11 Vanguard sector ETFs, fixed income securities, and cash.
+The sector ETFs are not equal-weighted; allocation percentages are determined by the initial investment amounts on the portfolio start date (August 27, 2024).
+The initial portfolio value is approximately $100,594, with sector allocations ranging from approximately 1.5% to 16% per sector, plus fixed income and cash positions.
 2. **ETF-to-Stock Swaps**: When a stock is purchased:
    - The corresponding sector ETF is sold (dollar-neutral swap)
    - The stock is purchased with the same dollar amount